-2.4.
+3.4.
 Governance

-2.4.1 Governance structure
+3.4.1 Governance structure

-Figure 5: ENERGO-PRO Group governance structure of key business units ("BUs")
+Figure 5: ENERGO-PRO Group governance structure of key business units

-The Board of Directors of ENERGO - PRO a.s. is ultimately accountable for Environmental, Social and Governance (hereinafter "ESG"), as per our policies and Code of Conduct.
-The ESG Committee, reporting to the BOD, drives ESG and all sustainability activities within the Group.
-The Committee meets four times a year and their responsibilities are highlighted in the Group's ESG Policy as well as below:
+The BOD EP AS is Board of Directors of ENERGO - PRO a.s., ultimately accountable for Sustainability and ESG,, as per our policies and Code of Conduct.
+The ESG Committee, reporting to the BOD, drives ESG and all sustainability issues within the group.
+The Committee meets four times a year and their responsibilities are highlighted in the Group's ESG Policy as well as below, which are:

-- Reviewing and updating the Group policies - Driving forward the integration of ESG in the business - Ensuring KPIs are reported annually, and the data are accurate - Ensuring the rollout of the Policies and that all employees understand them - Ensuring all Business Units appoint ESG Focal Points - Providing oversight to all issues concerning ESG and encouraging continuous improvement - Identifying opportunities, risks and challenges and providing solutions to manage the challenges - Working closely with the ESG rating providers - Overseeing the preparation of the annual Sustainability Report
+- Reviewing and updating the Group policies - Driving forward the integration of ESG in the business - Ensuring KPIs are reported annually, and the data are accurate - Ensuring the rollout of the Policies and that all employees understand the content of the Policy - Ensuring all sites appoint senior ESG focal points - Providing oversight to all issues concerning ESG and encouraging continuous improvement - Identifying opportunities, risks and challenges and providing solutions to manage the challenges - Working closely with the ESG rating providers - Overseeing the preparation of the annual Sustainability Report

-2.4.2 Legal compliance, ethics, and transparency
+3.4.2 Legal compliance, ethics, and transparency